temcocontrols/T3000-Building-Automation-System/README.md

 7. ...

 The following gives a quick overview of how to create a build.
 First download the latest CMake https://cmake.org/ tool for windows.
 Then checkout this repository.
 Navigate to the folder in the visual studio developer command prompt.
+Then issue the following commands:
+  - mkdir build
+  - cd build
-Then issue the following commands: mkdir build cd build cmake -G "Visual Studio 14 2015" .. cmake --build .
+  - cmake -G "Visual Studio 14 2015" ..
+  - cmake --build . --config Release

 If you dislike command prompts, please refer to the excellet article here to do it visually (https://preshing.com/20170511/how-to-build-a-cmake-based-project/)